OpenLMIS/openlmis-stockmanagement-ui/README.md

 For now, you can run the Stock Management UI by follow these instructions:

 ```
+# Go to where ever you want your files to live

+# (1) Pull the openlmis/dev-ui image from docker hub
+> docker pull openlmis/dev-ui

-# (1) Clone this repository
+# (2) Clone this repository
 > git clone github.com/OpenLMIS/openlmis-stockmanagement-ui

-# (2) Clone the requisition-refUI (into a different directory)
+# (3) Clone the requisition-refUI (into a different directory)
 > git clone github.com/OpenLMIS/openlmis-requisition-refUI

-# (3) Change to the openlmis-stockmanagement-ui
+# (4) Change to the openlmis-stockmanagement-ui
 > cd openlmis-stockmanagement-ui

-# (4) Run the openlmis/dev-ui with docker, mounting the stockmangement-ui and requisition-refUI directories
+# (5) Run the openlmis/dev-ui with docker, mounting the stockmangement-ui and requisition-refUI directories
 > docker run
     -v $(pwd):/app
     -v <PATH TO openlmis-requisition-refUI>:/openlmis-requisition-ui